The Quick Guide To

 Cost of Living in Mexico

 Your cost of living in Mexico can be as low as $1,000-$1200 USD/Month for a single person and $1,500-$2,500 USD for a couple.
 However, this all depends on your lifestyle, rent, and city.
-Plus, you have to keep in mind you’ll need more than $2,600 USD/month to qualify for residency in Mexico.
+Plus, you have to keep in mind you’ll need more than $3,100 USD/month or $52,000 in savings for the last 12 months to qualify for residency in Mexico.

 Depending on where you decide to live in Mexico, you could save hundreds or even thousands of dollars a month on essential expenses like rent.
 This is especially true if you compare the cost of living in Mexico to most of the U.S., Canada, or Europe.